pelias-deprecated/vagrant/README.md

 Bugs/Issues
 -----------
-* due to an issue in Elasticsearch 0.3.10 cookbook, setting `default[:elasticsearch][:version]` inside the attributes file does not take effect
-  * current workaround is to override the version in `pelias_settings.example.rb`
-  * future fix is to move to Elasticsearch 0.3.11 when it's pushed to opscode
 * quattroshapes take a long time to load ( >8 hours in this type of environment)
   * look into breaking quattroshapes up into more easily ingested chunks